 - Approves the Governor's proposal for \$35.2 million General Fund for planning purposes, increasing to \$113.4 million General Fund annually in 2025-26, to expand the California Food Assistance Program (CFAP) program to Californians age 55 and older regardless of immigration status, based on statute included with the 2021 Budget Act.
-Trailer bill language is adopted for this proposal as placeholder. - Approves the Governor's proposal for \$50 million General Fund one-time for the CalFood program, funding food banks located across the state, to mitigate increases in food needs among low-income and food-insecure populations throughout the state. - Approves additional funding of \$62 million General Fund in 2022-23 and ongoing funding of \$52 million for California food banks to continue to address the ongoing need caused by record levels of hunger, rising inflation, and a decline in federal support.
-Also provides \$50 million one-time to support food bank infrastructure and climate resilience. \$5 million ongoing is also included to increase food access for native tribes.
-Trailer bill language is adopted for these proposals as placeholder. - Approves \$60 million General Fund one-time for administrative support for the CalFresh program, with trailer bill language as placeholder to require review and reporting on how an inflationary adjustment could be incorporated into the county administrative costs methodology. - Approves \$500,000 General Fund one-time in 2022-23, with placeholder budget bill language to support the Food Security Insights pilot effort. - Approves placeholder trailer bill language regarding a CalFresh Student Data Portal, requiring the department to publish data specific to students' receipt of CalFresh on its existing CalFresh Data Dashboard and to update the dashboard as additional data becomes available. - Defers action on the Governor's proposed trailer bill language on CalFresh Employment and Training Program Workers' Compensation Fund. - Approves the Governor's Electronic Benefits Transfer (EBT) Fraud and Theft Prevention April Finance Letter, with \$680,000 (\$221,000 General Fund) and four (4.0) permanent positions to monitor, investigate, and support criminal prosecution of EBT theft of public assistance funds at the state level.
+Trailer bill language is adopted for this investment. - Approves the Governor's proposal for \$50 million General Fund one-time for the CalFood program, funding food banks located across the state, to mitigate increases in food needs among low-income and food-insecure populations throughout the state.
+Approves additional funding of \$62 million General Fund in 2022-23 and \$52 million General Fund in 2023-24 for California food banks to continue to address the ongoing need caused by record levels of hunger, rising inflation, and a decline in federal support. \$5 million ongoing is also included to increase food access for native tribes.
+Trailer bill language is adopted for these proposals. - Approves \$35 million General Fund one-time for administrative support for the CalFresh program, with the Governor's trailer bill language delaying the new methodology implementation until the 2023-24 fiscal year.
+Defers consideration and adoption of an inflationary adjustment for the to-be-developed new administration methodology. - Approves \$500,000 General Fund one-time in 2022-23, with budget bill language, to support the Food Security Insights pilot effort. - Approves trailer bill language regarding a CalFresh Student Data Portal, requiring the department to publish data specific to students' receipt of CalFresh on its existing CalFresh Data Dashboard and to update the dashboard as additional data becomes available. - Approves the Governor's trailer bill language on CalFresh Employment and Training Program Workers' Compensation Fund. - Approves the Governor's Electronic Benefits Transfer (EBT) Fraud and Theft Prevention April Finance Letter, with \$680,000 (\$221,000 General Fund) and four (4.0) permanent positions to monitor, investigate, and support criminal prosecution of EBT theft of public assistance funds at the state level.
 Approves with a request for an update on implementation of additional anti-fraud measures, identified fraud activities ascertained per ongoing investigations, positions filled, and updated trends on monthly benefits reimbursement after six months, at January 2023.